oneeve8/kobble-data/content/problems.md

 ***

 ### Kobble Intro Page closed as a tab
 I was able to close the intro page as a tab.
 Maybe that should actually be in the Kobble base tracks in case somebody accidentally does that.
+I think

 ***